rakeshbala/dotfiles/README.md

 * Install brew (linuxbrew or homebrew according to the environment)
 * Uses antigen for zsh plugin management
 * Uses vim-plug for vim plugin management
-* Add .dotfilepath to $HOME directory
+* Adds a .dotfilepath file to $HOME directory